 The Upper Reserve

-The Upper Reserve slopes down towards the river, has natural vegetation (mainly tufted grass) on an occasionally pebbly base.
+The Upper Reserve slopes down towards the river and has natural vegetation (mainly tufted grass) on an occasionally pebbly base.
 The upper part of this section has a gentle cross slope and, with care, is navigable.
-A temporary, synthetic pathway gives access across the contour of the Upper Reserve, connecting with an accessible toilet, a sheltered viewing area and the Festival Information Van.

 For those travelling by car, the Upper Reserve is best accessed via the drop-off zones (Q13 and I16), or the upper Stiggant Street short term carpark (J16).
 Both the drop-off zones and the car park are on natural ground reserved for the purpose.
 Pedestrian access is best off Yarra Street, via the corner gateway (L17) or either of the drop-off zones.